cnoe-io/agent-chat-cli/changes/2025-11-07-display-modes.md

 # Mode 1: Streaming with auto-clear (default)
 agent-chat-cli a2a

-# Mode 2: Streaming and keep (your request)
+# Mode 2: Streaming and keep
 agent-chat-cli a2a --no-clear-streaming

 # Mode 3: Panel only
 agent-chat-cli a2a --no-show-streaming

-# You can also combine with other options
-agent-chat-cli a2a --host localhost --port 8000 --no-clear-streaming
 ```

 ### Method 2: Environment Variables